neil-edelman/boxes/readme.md

 <code>struct <strong>&lt;L&gt;listlink</strong> { struct &lt;L&gt;listlink *prev, *next; };</code>

 Storage of this structure is the responsibility of the caller\.
-Generally, one encloses this in a host `struct`\.
+Generally, one encloses this in a host `struct` or `union`\.
 Multiple independent lists can be in the same host structure, however one link can can only be a part of one list at a time; adding a link to a second list destroys the integrity of the original list\.

 ![States.](web/node-states.png)